 Although kerosene is a highly combustible hydrocarbon liquid, it doesn’t work in a Zippo.
-It won’t ignite on its own so, you would need to manually light the wick but, even then, you won’t get a sustainable flame.
+It won’t ignite on its own, so you would need to light the wick manually, but even then, you won’t get a sustainable flame.

 Despite that, some survivalists claim to have successfully used JP8, or jet fuel, in their Zippos (which is kerosene based).
 I’m not entirely convinced, however, and fear the fumes may have gone to their heads!